-These were among the findings of research conducted by Dynamic Markets on behalf of Experian QAS, a “data integrity” company that specializes in fixing broken postal addresses.
+These were among the findings of research conducted by Dynamic Markets on behalf of Experian QAS, a “data integrity” company which specializes in fixing broken postal addresses.

 For the QAS research, Dynamic Markets interviewed 1,300 IT professionals in seven countries; 303 were from the UK.

-“Of those who implemented something new [81%], 15% were prepared to say they did get uplift,” Curry said.
+“Of those who implemented something new [81%], 15% were prepared to say they did get uplift”, said Curry.
 “Coming off the back of a godforsaken economic experience, where, two years ago no one would give you the time of day in terms of an increasing revenue story, there has been a major shift.
 We are not bumping into many companies where saving costs is the major thing.

-Curry said sectors anticipating growth for data quality products and services include insurance, where Solvency II means wrong customer data necessitates that firms have to carry unsustainable amounts of capital.
-“Ten percent incorrect data would be death,” he said.
+Curry said sectors anticipating growth for data quality products and services include insurance, where Solvency II means wrong customer data necessitates firms having to carry unsustainable amounts of capital.
+“Ten per cent incorrect data would be death”, he said.

-University alumni donation efforts would also benefit from improved address data quality, Curry maintained.
+University alumni donation efforts would also benefit from improved address data quality, maintained Curry.
 “US universities have got this down to a science; UK universities will have to do this more.
-It’s easy to lose contact with people in their early 20s, immediately after graduation.”
+It’s easy to lose contact with people in their early twenties, immediately after graduation”.

 The research found that in the last two years 81% of UK organisations changed data management systems to improve the way they handle customer data: 43% use point-of-capture software; 39% also use back-office software to clean contact data.

-Other findings of the Experian QAS-sponsored survey include the following:
+Other findings of the Experian QAS sponsored survey include:

-- 20% have lost customers because of the amount of time it takes to input information on their websites.
+- 20% have lost customers because of the amount of time it takes to input information on their web site